EOS-Nation/dfuse-docs/quickstarts/javascript/node/README.md

 the quickstart example for.
 Before invoking the script, be sure to export your dfuse API key into the `DFUSE_API_KEY` environment variable.

-For example, to run the Ethereum example, you would do:
+For example, to run the EOSIO example, you would do:

 ```
 export DFUSE_API_KEY=web_abcdef12345678900000000000
-node index.ethereum.js
+node index.eosio.js
 ```

 #### Bootstrap